Some components in Russian missiles were manufactured at a Minsk plant, including those for the "Oreshnik" – Office of the President

 Kyiv • UNN

-The Office of the President showed EU ambassadors components from the Minsk-based Integral plant found in Russian missiles.
-Ukraine calls for strengthening sanctions against Belarus and the Russian Federation's shadow fleet.
+The Office of the President showed EU ambassadors components found in Russian missiles.
+Ukraine calls for strengthened sanctions, including those targeting Russia's shadow fleet.

 Details

-Deputy Head of the Office of the President Pavlo Palisa, Advisor – Commissioner of the President on Sanctions Policy Vladyslav Vlasiuk, and representatives of the Security Service and the Prosecutor General's Office held a meeting with ambassadors of European countries regarding the strengthening of sanction pressure on Russia.
+Deputy Head of the Office of the President Pavlo Palisa, Advisor – Commissioner of the President on Sanctions Policy Vladyslav Vlasiuk, and representatives of the Security Service and the Prosecutor General's Office held a meeting with ambassadors of European countries regarding the strengthening of sanctions pressure on Russia.

 According to the Advisor – Commissioner of the President on Sanctions Policy, it is also "important to strengthen control over Belarus's access to foreign electronics."

-Some of the components contained in the Russian missiles were manufactured at the Minsk-based Integral plant, specifically microchips and circuit boards for cruise missiles and the "Oreshnik,"
+Some of the components contained in the Russian missiles were manufactured at the Minsk-based Integral plant, specifically microchips and circuit boards for cruise missiles and the "Oreshnik"

-About the "shadow fleet"
+On the "shadow fleet"

 The Ukrainian side called on European partners to strengthen coordination in countering the "shadow fleet."

-In particular, to stop and seize vessels based on materials collected by the Security Service of Ukraine, the Prosecutor General's Office, the Foreign Intelligence Service, and the Main Intelligence Directorate,
+In particular, to stop and seize vessels based on materials collected by the Security Service of Ukraine, the Prosecutor General's Office, the Foreign Intelligence Service, and the Main Intelligence Directorate

-The meeting participants discussed the threats that the Russian "shadow fleet" poses to pan-European security, particularly regarding espionage, information gathering, and the environment.
+Meeting participants discussed the threats that the Russian "shadow fleet" poses to pan-European security, particularly regarding espionage, information gathering, and the environment.
 According to Vlasiuk, "the number of personal sanctions against ship captains and companies that agree to perform such work for Russia should be increased."

 "Ambassadors of foreign states expressed support for the Ukrainian proposals.
 The parties agreed on further work to strengthen inspections and additional sanctions regarding the Russian Federation's shadow fleet," the OP reported.